Learn Amazon

 Free Introductory Amazon Course Online

 If you’re unsure about taking a class to learn Amazon Web Services (AWS), online education providers offer free or low-cost courses focused on cloud computing.
-For example, Udemy offers the relatively inexpensive Amazon Web Services (AWS) - Hands-on, which provides lessons in cloud computing that teach basic and advanced AWS concepts through hands-on projects.
+For example, Udemy offers the relatively inexpensive Amazon Web Services (AWS) – Hands-On, which provides lessons in cloud computing, teaching basic and advanced AWS concepts through hands-on projects.
 The course is designed mainly for beginners, so students do not need any prior experience with cloud computing or web development.
 You can also explore YouTube channels and other video outlets to learn the fundamentals of using Amazon Web Services.
 Training in cloud computing can lead you to a satisfying career in technology.

 Read about more free Amazon videos and online tutorials.